Rupak1620/trailsathi/README.md

 # TrailSathi

-AI-powered Nepal tourism platform — your intelligent trekking companion.
+AI-powered Nepal tourism platform, your intelligent trekking companion.

 # What is TrailSathi?